VanderleiJordaoJr/AnimeGraphQL/README.md

 # AnimeGraphQL
-GraphQL API builed with Typescript, TypeORM and TypeGraphQL.
-Uses the data gathered with InfoAnimeWebScraper
+GraphQL Api, builded with Typescript, TypeORM and TypeGraphQL.
+There's a GraphQL playground at `/altair`.

+1. `yarn`
+2. `yarn start`